johanbook/docs/security/encryption.md

 ## Digital Signature

 One can create a signature by encrypting a hash with a private key.
-The hash can then be decrypted with corresponding public key and hash used to verify whatever was signed.
+The signature can then be decrypted with corresponding public key and hash used to verify whatever was signed.
+If something is signed the receiving part can be confirm the message has not been tampered with and is in fact from the sender.

 Such a signature can be juridically binding.
-If something is signed the receiving part can be confirm the message has not been tampered with.

 ### Certificate